mjmcnelis/bjorken_vah/README.md

     sh copy_results.sh equilibrium    # or glasma

-You can compare the results to second-order viscous hydrodynamics (computed by [Bjorken VH](https://github.com/mjmcnelis/bjorken_vhydro-)) with the Mathematica notebooks in `plot`.
+You can compare the results to second-order viscous hydrodynamics (computed by [bjorken_vh](https://github.com/mjmcnelis/bjorken_vhydro-)) with the Mathematica notebooks in `plot`.

 Note: the `GLASMA` macro in `bjorken.cpp` controls the Bjorken initial conditions.